Neotron-Compute/Neotron-600-Hardware/README.md

 * A micro SD slot
 * Lots of easy to solder plated-through holes with a 2.54mm pitch

+Unfortunately they didn't plan to use the eLCDIF on the Teensy 4.1, and so only 7 random RGB video pins are broken out.
+We use the built-in palette system to map a 8-bit value in RAM to a 16-bit value to be written to the display, of which 9 pins go no-where and are ignored.
+Fortunately, HSYNC and VSYNC are broken out.

-Our Motherboard matches the Teensy 4.1 pinout, allowing you to solder some headers (sockets one side, pins the other) and drop the Teensy right on.
+The Neotron 600 motherboard matches the Teensy 4.1 pinout, allowing you to solder some headers (sockets one side, pins the other) and drop the Teensy right on, including the USB and Ethernet headers.
+If you were happy to live without the Parallel port, or the PS/2 and Joystick ports, you could load a Neotron BIOS on to your Teensy 4.1 and dispense with the motherboard entirely - using just the standard Ethernet and USB break-out cables.

 ### Memory Layout